ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 interval from a single train-test split.
 It is often considered the simplest and most traditional method for computing confidence intervals.
 This approach is especially appealing in the realm of deep learning, where training models is computationally costly.
-Itâ€™s also desirable when we are interested in evaluating a specific model, instead of models trained on various data partitions like in *k*-fold cross-validation.
+It's also desirable when we are interested in evaluating a specific model, instead of models trained on various data partitions like in *k*-fold cross-validation.